Solingen: Modern Age

-World War II
+In 1929, Ohligs located in the Prussian Rhine Province, 17 mi by rail north of Cologne became part of Solingen.

 In World War II, the Old Town was completely destroyed by a bombing raid by the RAF in 1944; 1,800 people died and over 1,500 people were injured.
 As such, there are few pre-war sites in the centre.

-Skinhead terrorism

-In 1993 Solingen, the birthplace of Adolf Eichmann became once again the scene of racist violence with its 1993 Solingen arson attack, when four skinheads, with neo-Nazi ties, set fire to the house of a large Turkish family.
-Three girls and two women died; fourteen other family members, including several children, were injured, some of them severely.
+From 1945 to 1949 Solingen was part of the British occupation zone.
+Reconstruction of the old town began in 1949.
+The newly built Protestant church in Fronhof was consecrated in 1954, and the destroyed towers of the Catholic church of St. Clemens were rebuilt in a different style.
+By the end of the 1970s, the city's population had increased due to numerous new housing developments in all parts of the city.
+The city's infrastructure continued to grow, with the opening of the theatre and concert hall in 1963 and the construction of the Viehbachtalstraße motorway through the city in the late 1970s.
+In 1975, the city grew again with the incorporation of the previously independent town of Burg an der Wupper.
+In 1993, Solingen made international headlines for a right-wing extremist arson attack in which five Turkish girls and women were killed.
+The attack was followed by demonstrations and riots in the city.

+Since the beginning of the new millennium, the Klingenstadt has undergone a massive transformation as a result of urban development projects such as Regionale 2006 and City 2013.
+For example, the new Korkenzieherstrasse cycle path was created and the demolition of the Turmhotel and the former Karstadt Passage made it possible to build a new shopping centre on Neumarkt in Solingen-Mitte.
+After the closure of the old central station in Solingen-Mitte, Ohligs station was officially named the new Solingen central station by Deutsche Bahn AG on 10 December 2006.

+On 23 August 2024, during the city's 650th founding anniversary festival, an Islamic State terrorist stabbed eleven people, killing three, marking the first IS-claimed attack since the 2016 Breitscheidplatz truck attack in Berlin.

 Population

 Solingen's population doubled between the years 1880 and 1890 due to the incorporation of the town of Dorp into Solingen in 1889, at which time the population reached 36,000.
-The population again received a large boost on August 1, 1929 through the incorporation of Ohligs, Wald, Höhscheid, and Gräfrath into the city limits.
+The population again received a large boost on 1 August 1929 through the incorporation of Ohligs, Wald, Höhscheid, and Gräfrath into the city limits.
 This brought the population above the 100,000 mark, which gave Solingen the distinction of being a "large city" (Großstadt).
 The number of inhabitants peaked in 1971 with 177,899 residents, and the 2006 population figure was 163,263.

 The following chart shows the population figures within Solingen's city limits at the respective points in time.
 The figures are derived from census estimates or numbers provided by statistical offices or city agencies, with the exception of figures preceding 1843, which were gathered using inconsistent recording techniques.

 30.9% of the population of Solingen has foreign roots (statistics 2012).